 The weather can be quite unpredictable in Denmark.
 Luckily there is more than enough to see and do inside while you wait out the rain.

-The Experimentarium is an interactive science and technology center for kids and families.
-It just moved to a new space in January 2017, located only 10 minutes outside of Copenhagen.
-The museum boasts 16 exhibitions for the ultimate hands-on learning experience.
+This kid-friendly Copenhagen museum boasts 16 exhibitions for the ultimate hands-on learning experience.
 Some highlights include a “bubbelarium,” an interactive film theater, the labyrinth of light, and the tunnel of senses.
 The exhibits are targeted toward different age ranges, but they are each visually and tactilely enticing to minds young and old.

-Remisen Indendørs Legeplads (Indoor Playground)
+12. Remisen Indendørs Legeplads (Indoor Playground)

-Statens Museum for Kunst
+13. Statens Museum for Kunst

 The outside of the National Art Gallery’s building is telling about what you’ll find inside—both contemporary and classic works of art.
-The architectural beauty of the building is twofold: Its original street facing façade is grand and ornamental while the newer building is clean and geometric, quintessential of modern Danish design.
+The architectural beauty of the National Art Gallery building is twofold: Its original street facing façade is grand and ornamental while the newer building is clean and geometric, quintessential of modern Danish design.

-Tip: Every weekend there are art workshops for kids ages three years and up.
+Tip: Every weekend there are art workshops at the National Art Gallery for kids ages three years and up.
 (The price for workshops are 30 DKK, about $5.00 USD)

 Check for Special Events

 Where quaintness and bustle occupy their distinct neighborhoods and corners of the city, they also coexist comfortably during city-wide events like culture nights and festivals.
-When you start planning your trip, check out Copenhagen’s official tourist website to keep updated on the gatherings and events that coincide with your stay.
+When you start planning your family trip, check out Copenhagen’s official tourist website to keep updated on the gatherings and events that coincide with your stay.